harvard-edtech/caccl-lti/README.md

-isCreditLearner | boolean | true if the user is a for-credit learner (student) in the launch course isNonCreditLearner | boolean | true if the user is a not-for-credit learner (student) in the launch course isLearner | boolean | true if the user any type of learner (student) in the launch course extRoles | string[] | list of extended Canvas roles roles | string[] | list of basic Canvas roles (outdated) locale | string | user locale (e.g., "en")
+isCreditLearner | boolean | true if the user is a for-credit learner (student) in the launch course isNonCreditLearner | boolean | true if the user is a not-for-credit learner (student) in the launch course isLearner | boolean | true if the user any type of learner (student) in the launch course notInCourse | boolean | true if the user is not enrolled in the course extRoles | string[] | list of extended Canvas roles roles | string[] | list of basic Canvas roles (outdated) locale | string | user locale (e.g., "en")